-In the example downloadable from https://standards.iso.org/iso-iec/23090/-14/ed-2/en/amd/1/example_MPEG_scene_dynamic.json, the media object includes the patch document format file name and its track index.
+In the example available at: https://standards.iso.org/iso-iec/23090/-14/ed-2/en/amd/1/examples/example_MPEG_scene_dynamic.json, the media object includes the patch document format file name and its track index.

+Annex G

-Add the following sub-section to Annex G
+Add the following new Clause as follows:

-G.4 Support for MPEG-I Immersive audio
+G.4 Support for MPEG-I immersive audio

 G.4.1 General

 MPEG-I Immersive Audio has been specified in ISO/IEC 23090-4.
-The specification assumes the presence of an MPEG-I immersive audio renderer that will receive the MPEG-I Immersive audio bitstream, a set of MPEG-H audio streams, as well as information about some scene metadata, such as listener’s pose.
-It will then use the audio scene metadata in the MPEG-I Immersive audio bitstream, the decoded MPEG-H audio streams, and the pose information to render the spatial audio.
+The specification assumes the presence of an MPEG-I immersive audio renderer that will receive the MPEG-I immersive audio bitstream, a set of MPEG-H audio streams, as well as information about some scene metadata, such as listener’s pose.
+It will then use the audio scene metadata in the MPEG-I immersive audio bitstream, the decoded audio data, for example, from MPEG-H 3D audio (ISO/IEC 23003-3) streams, and the pose information to render the spatial audio.
+In case of coded audio data with any other codec, the respective decoder is required.

-The support of MPEG-I Immersive Audio is achieved by referencing an MPEG-I Immersive audio stream in a MPEG-I scene description document.
+The support of MPEG-I immersive audio is achieved by referencing an MPEG-I immersive audio stream in a MPEG-I scene description document.

-The MPEG-I Immersive Audio bitstream contains a description of the audio scene that is independent of the main scene description consumed by the Presentation Engine.
-An alignment between the Presentation Engine and the MPEG-I Immersive Audio Renderer is needed, that goes beyond the traditional time alignment but includes also spatial alignment.
+The MPEG-I immersive audio bitstream contains a description of the audio scene that is independent of the main scene description consumed by the Presentation Engine.
+An alignment between the Presentation Engine and the MPEG-I immersive audio Renderer is needed, that goes beyond the traditional time alignment but includes also spatial alignment.
 For that, a mapping need to be established between the node in a MPEG-I scene description document and the node of the audio scene.

-The following figure depicts an example of a mapping between a node that contains a car and an external audio node in an MPEG-I Immersive Audio bitstream, with a simplified geometry of that car and the attached audio sources.
+The following figure depicts an example of a mapping between a node that contains a car and an external audio node in an MPEG-I immersive audio bitstream, with a simplified geometry of that car and the attached audio sources.
 This mapping is described in an MPEG node mapping extension.

 Figure G.4 — 1: MPEG-I audio mapping example

-This MPEG node mapping extension, identified by MPEG_node_mapping, can be used in a broader scope: It establishes a mapping between the node in a MPEG-I scene description document and an external entity, e.g. an MPEG-I Immersive audio renderer, that handles a dedicated scene graph, separate from the main scene description.
+This MPEG node mapping extension, identified by MPEG_node_mapping, can be used in a broader scope: It establishes a mapping between the node in a MPEG-I scene description document and an external entity, e.g. an MPEG-I immersive audio renderer, that handles a dedicated scene graph, separate from the main scene description.
 When present, the MPEG_node_mapping extension shall be included in a node object.

 The architecture for the support of such an external renderer is depicted in the following figure: